12-Week Marathon Training Plan: Empowering Women to Go the Distance

 Training Focus:

-Strength and Conditioning:Ā Maintain your strength training routine, focusing on functional movements that support your running.
+Strength and Conditioning: Keep up with core work and functional movements that support your running.

 Lifestyle Tips: